AndersonLaffoon/Dream-Center-of-Jackson/README.md

 # Vraj Patel
 ### My Role
 My role on the team was as the Page Manager.
-I helped ensure consistency throughout each page by either finding bugs or by making decisions to enhance the design.
+I helped ensure consistency throughout each page by either finding bugs or by making small changes to enhance the website.
 I informed about various problems to the team to help focus our efforts.

 ### My Contributions:
 * Created Event Cards